pic

 4

-As the keys in the dictionary are unsorted by design, you must apply the sort function to the result if you prefer sorted keys.
-Note that the application of sort will automatically transform an ordinary dictionary into an object with type OrderedDict.
+Note that the keys in the resulting dictionary are unsorted by default.
+If you prefer sorted keys, you must apply the sort function to the result.
+This will automatically transform an ordinary dictionary into an object with type OrderedDict.

 using StatsBase